KarsvdBerg/ImagingProject/Main Project/Theorie Romy.md

 _ZSO 20-03_

-Onderstaand puntjes die handig zijn voor in de Methode.
+Onderstaande puntjes zijn handig voor in de Methode.
 Bovendien kunnen sommige dingen misschien worden gebruikt om onze code te verduidelijken.
 * The model type that we will be using is Sequential.
 Sequential is the easiest way to build a model in Keras.
 It allows you to build a model layer by layer.
 * We use the ‘add()’ function to add layers to our model.
 * Conv2D layers are convolutional layers that will deal with the input images, which are seen as 2D matrices.